bidstack-group/pubguard-sdk-android/README.md

 A guide to installing Pubguard on your Android application

-The Pubguard Library is solution that monitors the advertising content flowing through your mobile app, protecting against unwanted content and optimising revenues.
+The Pubguard Library is a solution that monitors the advertising content flowing through your mobile app, protecting against unwanted content and optimizing revenues.

 The data from the library is then accessible via your account on the Pubguard interface where you can set up preferences, alerts and browse the gallery.